Career Advice

 • Check their portfolio to make sure it matches your needs.

-• Choose a translator who has experience with the language and culture of the target market.
+• Choose a translator with experience with the target market’s language and culture.

 • Ask for references and recommendations.